How American Homeschoolers Enabled and Funded German Child Abuse: The Real Story Behind the Religious Right and the Twelve Tribes

 Enabling and Funding Child Abuse

-Placing the recent revelations about the Twelve Tribes cult into this historical context changes the shape and color of how both Jörg Großelümern and Michael Farris initially responded to the German police raid.
-This cult is not some random group that appeared on the headlines, thereby excusing the homeschool advocates’ unfortunate assessments of what happened.
-Rather, this cult is one of the most prominent examples of the Religious Right and HSLDA’s international strategy for defending homeschooling freedoms abroad.
+Placing the recent revelations about the Twelve Tribes sect into this historical context changes the shape and color of how both Jörg Großelümern and Michael Farris initially responded to the German police raid.
+This sect is not some random group that appeared on the headlines, thereby excusing the homeschool advocates’ unfortunate assessments of what happened.
+Rather, this sect is one of the most prominent examples of the Religious Right and HSLDA’s international strategy for defending homeschooling freedoms abroad.

 On account of the efforts by ADF and HSLDA’s German organization, the Twelve Tribes won the right to continue to keep their children isolated from the rest of the world.
 This was an extraordinarily important case, as it would lay the groundwork for the next case a few months later, involving the Paderborn Seven.
 What ADF and HSLDA did for the Twelve Tribes was both directly and indirectly funded by American Christians and homeschoolers, who were led to believe that their money and time would be used to support healthy families and their right to direct their children’s education.